 Zhenhua’s dissertation develops, demonstrates and applies a new extension to computable general equilibrium analysis with an integration of spatial econometrics to assist policy makers in assessing the impact of public infrastructure investments on economic output at different geographic scales (national, state and metropolitan) with an emphasis on the U.S. northeast megaregion.
 His dissertation receives a series of awards, including the Benjamin H. Stevens Graduate Fellowship in Regional Science awarded by North American Regional Science Council, the Vernon E. Jordan, Jr. Fellowship Award awarded by Economic Club of Washington, D.C., and the Best Dissertation Award of the Regional Science Association International.

-Zhenhua has published four books, including Chinese Railways in the Era of High Speed (Emerald, 2015), Economic Consequence Analysis of Disasters: The E-CAT Software Tool (Springer, 2017), Big Data for Regional Science (Routledge, 2017), and High-Speed Rail and China’s New Economic Geography (Edward Elgar, 2019).
-His fifth book Development Studies in Regional Science: Essays in Honor of Kingsley E. Haynes (Springer), is forthcoming in early 2020.
-His recent research has been published on a variety of peer-reviewed journals, such as Transportation Research Part A, Transportation Research Part D, Transport Reviews, Journal of Transport Geography, Transportation, Transport Policy, Annals of Regional Science, Papers in Regional Science, Economic Systems Research, European Planning Studies and Economic Development Quarterly.
+Zhenhua has published five books, including Chinese Railways in the Era of High Speed (Emerald, 2015), Economic Consequence Analysis of Disasters: The E-CAT Software Tool (Springer, 2017), Big Data for Regional Science (Routledge, 2017), High-Speed Rail and China’s New Economic Geography (Edward Elgar, 2019), and Development Studies in Regional Science: Essays in Honor of Kingsley E. Haynes (Springer, 2020).
+His recent research has been published on a variety of peer-reviewed journals, such as Transportation Research Part A, Transportation Research Part D, Transport Reviews, Journal of Transport Geography, Transportation, Transport Policy, Journal and Transport and Land Use, Accident Analysis and Prevention, Land Use Policy, Annals of Regional Science, Papers in Regional Science, Computer Environment and Urban Systems, Economic Systems Research, European Planning Studies and Economic Development Quarterly.

 Zhenhua regularly teaches one undergraduate course (CRPLAN3000 Planning Resilient Environment) and three graduate level courses: CRPLAN 5001 Fundamental GIS, CRPLAN 6080 Advanced GIS for Planning Professionals, and CRPLAN 6425 Measuring Resilience to Disasters for Planning.